cocodataset/cocoapi/README.md

 It happens because there is a `pycocotools` directory in the same folder as the notebooks.
 The python code being imported then is the **local** implementation of `pycocotools`, not the one installed with `pip`.
 To fix this issue, the demo notebooks have been moved to their own directory.

+# why am I getting a `ModuleNotFoundError: No module named 'pycocotools._mask'` error in my code?

+If you get this error, it is because the COCO library you are calling is **NOT** our version of the library.
+Instead, you are (inadvertently) referencing **a local copy** of the library.
+So, if you get this error, search the tree of import in your code for a reference to a local `pycocotools` library.
+Then, move or delete the local version.